The Threat of Asbestos to Environmental Health Professionals: Exposure Effects and Testing for Toxins

-Asbestos is a natural material that comes in several forms, and can cause serious health problems if inhaled or ingested.
-While there are several types of asbestos fibers, chrysotile, known as white asbestos, is the most common, and accounts for 90% of asbestos production in the world.
-Up until 2018, when asbestos was banned in Canada, the country was the one of the world’s leading asbestos exporters.
+Asbestos is a natural material that comes in several forms and can cause serious health problems if inhaled or ingested.
+While there are several types of asbestos fibres, chrysotile, known as white asbestos, is the most common, and accounts for 90% of asbestos production in the world.
+Up until 2018, when asbestos was banned in Canada, the country was one of the world’s leading asbestos exporters.

 According to a 2019 study by the Occupational Cancer Research Centre and Carex Canada, about 1,900 lung cancer and 430 mesothelioma cases are diagnosed annually due to asbestos exposure.
 This accounts for 8% of all lung cancers and 81% of all mesothelioma diagnosis in Canada.

 Mesothelioma is a cancer that mainly manifests in the lining of the lungs, and the only known cause of this disease is from asbestos exposure.
 If asbestos is inhaled or ingested, the fibers have the potential to stick to the lungs and other organs.
 Over time with regular exposure, these fibers cause tumors in the lungs or other organs, and eventually lead to mesothelioma.
 Mesothelioma has a latency period of anywhere from 10-50 years, meaning it can be more difficult to catch this cancer before it develops into later stages.
 The only way to verify a mesothelioma diagnosis is by conducting a biopsy, however it’s common for individuals to experience symptoms such as a dry cough, chest pains, and fatigue.
 Because these symptoms align with other less serious medical conditions, this cancer can be initially mistaken for pneumonia or the flu.